-Togo’s 51-km coastline is embellished with sandy beaches and coconut trees.
-The country is sandwiched between Ghana and Benin.
-Ghana is so close to Lomé that you can find yourself there while taking a leisurely walk.
+Togo’s 51-km coastline is embellished with sandy beaches and palm trees.
+The country is sandwiched by Ghana and Benin.
+Ghana is so close to Lomé that you can find yourself there while taking a leisure walk.
 Apart from Ghana and Benin, Togo borders Burkina Faso.

 Before the Berlin Conference, present-day Togo was an intermediate zone between Asante and Dahomey states.
 When the scramblers of Africa sat down in 1884, they named the zone Togoland and put it under the German protectorate.
 After WWI, following the victory of the allied forces, the League of Nations assigned eastern Togoland to France and the western portion to Britain.